openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Group 2: RGBW Sync

-allows to synchronize state of other FIBARO RGBW Controller devices (FGRGBW-442 and FGRGBWM- 441)

-- do not use with other devices.
+<p&gtallows to synchronize state of other FIBARO RGBW Controller devices (FGRGBW-442 and FGRGBWM- 441)</p&gt <p&gt- do not use with other devices.</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: On/Off (IN1)

-used to turn the associated devices on/off reflecting IN1 operation.
+<p&gtused to turn the associated devices on/off reflecting IN1 operation.</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Dimmer (IN1)

-used to change level of associated devices reflecting IN1 operation.
+<p&gtused to change level of associated devices reflecting IN1 operation.</p&gt

 Association group 4 supports 5 nodes.

 ### Group 5: On/Off (IN2)

-used to turn the associated devices on/off reflecting IN2 operation.
+<p&gtused to turn the associated devices on/off reflecting IN2 operation.</p&gt

 Association group 5 supports 5 nodes.

 ### Group 6: Dimmer (IN2)

-used to change level of associated devices reflecting IN2 operation.
+<p&gtused to change level of associated devices reflecting IN2 operation.</p&gt

 Association group 6 supports 5 nodes.

 ### Group 7: On/Off (IN3)

-used to turn the associated devices on/off reflecting IN3 operation.
+<p&gtused to turn the associated devices on/off reflecting IN3 operation.</p&gt

 Association group 7 supports 5 nodes.

 ### Group 8: Dimmer (IN3)

-used to change level of associated devices reflecting IN3 operation.
+<p&gtused to change level of associated devices reflecting IN3 operation.</p&gt

 Association group 8 supports 5 nodes.

 ### Group 9: On/Off (IN4)

-used to turn the associated devices on/off reflecting IN4 operation.
+<p&gtused to turn the associated devices on/off reflecting IN4 operation.</p&gt

 Association group 9 supports 5 nodes.

 ### Group 10: Dimmer (IN4)

-used to change level of associated devices reflecting IN4 operation.
+<p&gtused to change level of associated devices reflecting IN4 operation.</p&gt

 Association group 10 supports 5 nodes.